Trump Picks ‘John’ Huntsman for Russia Ambassador, Probably Means Jon Huntsman

 Finally, the Trump administration found a way to make the announcement even more uncomfortable: spelling Huntsman’s name wrong in the statement announcing his nomination.

-To be fair, sometimes it’s hard to remember who’s a “John” and who’s a “Jon.” – but different spellings within the same paragraph probably should have raised some flags.
+To be fair, sometimes it’s hard to remember who’s a “John” and who’s a “Jon” — but different spellings of his name within the same paragraph probably should have raised some flags.

 Comments